mcpython4-coding/core/doc/tasks.md

 - Better custom LaunchWrapper use system [in progress]
 - PyCharm launch Configuration setup handler for dev env and mdk
+- create docker files of the project during building
+- add a mode where the window opens only when the load is complete
+- add a mode where a world is directly loaded and then displayed (combine-able with above)

 Library backend:
 - upgrade to pyglet 2.0 [For consideration]